 Woman & Home likes OptiBac Probiotics for inflammation

 The word ‘Inflammation’ has been the buzz word in the world of health for some time now.
-So naturally we are delighted to have been mentioned by Woman & Home as the probiotic to take in order to support gut health and in doing so reducing inflammation.
+So naturally we are delighted to have been mentioned by Woman & Home as the live cultures to take in order to support gut health and in doing so reducing inflammation.

-What on earth is inflammation and how can a probiotic be helpful you may well be asking?
+What on earth is inflammation and how can live cultures be helpful you may well be asking?

 Inflammation is of course a natural and life supporting healing response where the body reacts to an injury or illness.
 Inflammation is what you feel when a scratch becomes swollen or your temperature rises.
 However the problems arise when the trigger for an inflammatory response becomes prolonged or otherwise known as chronic.
 This leads to a systemic inflammation and this in turn has been linked to the development of autoimmune diseases.
 Examples of these are MS, arthritis, Type 1 diabetes, psoriasis, inflammatory bowel disease.